This offers borrowers the security of knowing that a portion of their income would be replaced if they are off work due to an accident or sickness.

 For example, if you are in an accident and are unable to work for a while, a lack of comprehensive income protection cover means you will rely solely on state benefits, which are unlikely to be sufficient to meet your mortgage repayments, let alone any other essential spending.

-Income protection can help as it provides a tax-free monthly payment until you are able to return back to work.
+Income protection can help as it provides a tax-free monthly payment until you are able to return back to work, retirement or death.

 Mortgage Payment Protection

 This is one of the most common protection products as a mortgage payment is often someone’s biggest commitment.

 Commonly known as Accident, Sickness and/or Unemployment cover (ASU), this can give you peace of mind knowing that, in the event of compulsory redundancy or illness, your mortgage payments will be made and your home will be safe.

 Most standard mortgages do not have any protection insurance included, so it’s important to decide what kind of separate cover you need.

 Usually payments are made for up to a maximum of 12-24 months, but if you would like to be covered for longer than this you may want to consider taking out income protection.